encode/django-rest-framework/docs/api-guide/schemas.md

     This allows manually specifying the schema for some views whilst maintaining automatic generation elsewhere.

+You may disable schema generation for a view by setting `schema` to `None`:

+        class CustomView(APIView):
+            ...
+            schema = None  # Will not appear in schema

 ---

 **Note**: For full details on `SchemaGenerator` plus the `AutoSchema` and